 - Loch Laidon

 If catching a huge brown trout in a loch in Scotland is your dream, then you’ll want to focus on the limestone lochs of Scotland.
-Limestone lochs provide alkaline waters which in turn allow for an abundance of aquatic food for trout to eat, and thus they grow to sizes of 10lbs and above.
+Limestone lochs provide alkaline waters, allowing for an abundance of aquatic food for trout to eat, and thus, they grow to sizes of 10lbs and above.

-There aren’t many limestone lochs in Scotland and the ones you’ll want to focus on are Cape Wrath lochs and Reay Lochs.
+However, there aren’t many limestone lochs in Scotland; you’ll want to focus your fishing on Cape Wrath lochs and Reay Lochs.

 Fishing Rainbow Trout Commercial Waters

-Rainbow trout are not native to Scotland but can be found all across the country.
+Rainbow trout are not native to Scotland but can be found nationwide.
 “Bows” have been stocked into Lochs (lakes) to create an extra sporting option.
 Most rainbow trout waters are fished from a boat.

-Rainbow Trout fishing in Scotland is available all year round, there is no closed season.
+Rainbow trout fishing in Scotland is available all year round, and there is no closed season.

 Here are the top rainbow trout lakes and lochs in Scotland: